Siddharth (actor): Career fluctuations (2011–2013)

-2014–2016: Comeback to Tamil cinema
+Return to Tamil films and further success (2014–2020)

 By early 2014, Siddharth worked simultaneously on three Tamil projects claiming in an interview to The Hindu newspaper that the year was likely to "be a turning point in his career".
 His first release of the year was Karthik Subbaraj's musical gangster film Jigarthanda, where he portrayed an aspiring film director who travels to Madurai to make a film based on the life and times of a notorious rowdy.
 Siddharth was chosen by the director as "he had not done a role like it before", and his on screen character was named after and drew allusions to Karthik Subbaraj's career as a filmmaker.
 Co-starring Bobby Simha as the rowdy and Lakshmi Menon, Jigarthanda opened to positive reviews in August 2014.
 Reviewers noted Siddharth "gives a commendable performance" and that he "was simply terrific in the scenes where he plays a cat and mouse game with the gangster".
 The film subsequently went on to become among the most profitable Tamil films of the year, while earning "cult status" amongst the audience.
 The success of the film meant that Siddharth had four successive commercially successful films in Tamil and was at the peak of his career in the industry.